bioinformatics-centre/kaiju/README.md

 ##Helper programs
 ###Creating input file for Krona
-The program `kaiju2krona` can be used to convert Kaiju's output file into a tab-separated text file, which can be imported into [Krona](https://github.com/marbl/Krona/wiki/KronaTools).
+The program `kaiju2krona` can be used to convert Kaiju's tab-separated output file into a tab-separated text file, which can be imported into [Krona](https://github.com/marbl/Krona/wiki/KronaTools).
 It requires the nodes.dmp and names.dmp files from the NCBI taxonomy in order to map the taxon identifiers from Kaiju's output to the taxon names.